8. Employee Responsibility

 803 Drug and Alcohol Use

-It is the WRLC's desire to provide a drug-free, healthful, and safe workplace.
+It is the WRLC's desire to provide a drug-free, healthy, and safe workplace.
 To promote this goal, employees are required to report to work in appropriate mental and physical condition to perform their jobs in a satisfactory manner.

 While on the WRLC premises and while conducting business-related activities off WRLC premises, no employee may use, possess, distribute, sell, or be under the influence of alcohol or illegal drugs.
 The legal use of prescribed drugs is permitted on the job only if it does not impair an employee's ability to perform the essential functions of the job effectively and in a safe manner that does not endanger other individuals in the workplace.